DannyMac180/mirror-agent/docs/project_plan.md

 - **Model-agnostic**: The user chooses which LLM (OpenAI, Anthropic, or other) is used under the hood.
 - **Socratic and reflective**: Encourages users to explore their own thoughts and feelings by asking open-ended questions and delivering feedback to foster self-discovery.
 - **Memory-enhanced**: Maintains user-specific context, conversation history, and documents for more personalized and coherent interactions.
-- **Extensible**: Utilizes a retriever to access additional documents/files and a reflection module that adds “self-awareness” to the agent, making interactions more meaningful over time.
+- **Extensible**: Utilizes a retriever to access additional documents/files and a reflection module that adds "self-awareness" to the agent, making interactions more meaningful over time.

 Based on the attached design sketch and the [LangGraph documentation](https://langchain-ai.github.io/langgraph/), this plan outlines the goals and phases for building the Mirror Agent.